silexlabs/responsize/README.md

 # About Responsize

-Copyright Silex Labs 2014.
-Licensed under the MIT license.
+Display websites on different screen sizes in the browser.
+Useful to visualize how a website looks on desktop while browsing on mobile, or on big screen while browsing on a laptop.

 Responsize can be used as an online tool, like the [Responsize app hosted by Silex Labs](http://app.responsize.org/).
 See the instructions bellow to host an instance on your servers.

 Responsize can be used as a library, providing app developers with the individual components used in Responsize, such as the resizeable Stage component.

+Copyright Silex Labs 2014.
+Licensed under the MIT license.

 # Use as a library